2026 Philosophy Summer Academy

 Victor Chung

-Victor is a Teaching Assistant in the Department of Philosophy at the University of Toronto.
+Victor is a Teaching Assistant in the Department of Philosophy and the Munk School of Global Affairs & Public Policy at the University of Toronto.
 He was formerly a Race, Ethics, and Power Project Fellow at the University of Toronto Centre for Ethics.
-He has presented his research at various academic conferences, including at the Berlin Social Science Center, the University of London (UK), KU Leuven (Belgium), and the American Philosophical Association.

 Program Instructor